-The purpose of the Unified Planning Work Program outline intermodal is to transportation planning activities to be conducted within the Mesilla Valley MPO Planning Area within a financially constrained budget.
+The purpose of the Unified Planning Work Program is to outline intermodal transportation planning activities to be conducted within the Mesilla Valley MPO Planning Area within a financially constrained budget.
 The UPWP contains MPO work projects, budgets, and staff assignments for the upcoming fiscal year.
 The UPWP must comply with the adopted Long Range Transportation Plan.
 The Unified Planning Work Program is updated bi-annually.